 Candidates will need their cell phones to scan the new Testing Center QR code upon arrival to confirm check-in.
 Lockers will be provided to store your personal items during the exam.

 Parking in the B3 structure is recommended.
 During peak times of the spring and fall semesters, parking can be difficult to locate.
 Give yourself plenty of time to find parking.
-You may purchase a single day permit at an attendant booth or dispenser for $8.00.
+You may purchase a single day permit at an attendant booth or dispenser for $10.45 or choose from 2 hour or 4 hour rates.
 Day pass dispensers accept credit cards or cash and are located by the elevator on each level.
 Click here,https://www.csun.edu/parking/visitor-parking-information, for location of parking lots and dispenser locations.

 Check in no earlier than 15 minutes prior to your exam start time to Bayramian Hall, room 190.
-Be sure you have completed your screening survey, have your vaccination card, ID, and testing fees.
+Latecomers may be dismissed if center is unable to admit in a timely fashion.
+Be sure you have your printed admission ticket, government-issued ID, and testing fee.

 Test Administration Information